Tutor: Javier Flores Kim

 The most challenging part of the IB for me was to efficiently manage my time to complete my assignments on a timely manner, revise difficult concepts throughout the semester, and participate in my CAS activities.
 The IB is a very rigorous curriculum that pushes students to excel in their studies.
 Nevertheless, time management is a skill that students must also work on developing in order to thrive in the IB.

 Additionally, studying for the final exams is a significant challenge.
-Revising two years worth of subject content requires a great amount of planning in order to arrive to the exams feeling well prepared.
+Revising two years worth of subject content requires a great amount of planning in order to arrive at the exams feeling well prepared.

 What did you do for your CAS and EE?

-My CAS activities were central to my IB experience, as they complemented the academic formation I received in the classrooms.
-For my creation activity, I led the school’s guitar club and performed in various events in the course of the two years; for my action activity, I coordinated the tennis club; and for my service activity I helped teaching computer skills to adults in rural India, and taught English to orphan kids in the village nearby my school.
+My CAS activities were central to my IB experience, as they complimented the academic formation I received in the classrooms.
+For my creation activity, I led the school’s guitar club and performed in various events in the course of the two years; for my action activity, I coordinated the tennis club; and for my service activity, I helped to teach computer skills to adults in rural India, and taught English to orphan kids in the village nearby my school.

 My Extended Essay explored the role of the Mexican government in the prevention and treatment of HIV/AIDS in Mexico.